The ultimate baked potato is roasted on a bed of salt. Try this method for tender, fluffy potatoes, topped with savory fresh rosemary butter.

 Plan ahead.
 That’s what I’m asking you to do because you have to try this method for baking potatoes.
 They take at least an hour to reach perfection and you’ll also have to stock up on the salt, but I promise it’s worth it.
 Paired with rosemary butter, these potatoes become a simple meal all by themselves.

 But there really is a difference using this method.
-It turns out that burying potatoes in a bed of hot salt makes them steam in the moisture they exude as they bake, so they turn out moist, fluffy and cooked evenly all the way through; simple, earthy and elemental all at once.
+Burying potatoes in a bed of hot salt makes them steam in the moisture they exude as they bake, so they turn out moist, fluffy and cooked evenly all the way through; simple, earthy and elemental all at once.

-- 2 pounds coarse crystal sea salt
+- 2 pounds kosher salt or coarse crystal sea salt

-- 1 – 2 tablespoons chopped fresh rosemary
+- 1 tablespoon chopped fresh rosemary

 - Salt to taste